abrarmohammedfairsailcom/challenge-jenkins/7-jenkins-codebuild/README.md

 # Usage

+* Gather CodeBuild service IP range from  [https://ip-ranges.amazonaws.com/ip-ranges.json](here) in case you want to allow that in RDS or any other security group to make the build process successful.
 * Create IAM group with  AmazonS3FullAccess, AWSCodeBuildDeveloperAccess  policy attached.
 * Create IAM user with programmatic access in AWS and assign the user the above group.
 * Create IAM role with policies in the repository.